 The Clontarf program of events has been co-ordinated by the Clontarf Committee and includes events by the Clontarf Historical Society & Raheny Heritage Society and events organised by many of the local community groups.
 Minister Bruton said that “there wasn’t a club or a society in the Clontarf area that is not putting their shoulder to the wheel “and that the commemoration “was a great occasion to bring communities together”.

-A wide ranging program to suit everyone from monthly historical lectures, competitions with local schools, a Historical Exhibition, major Bridge Tournament, Millennium Art Exhibition, Golf competition, Ecumenical service, Barbarians taking on Clontarf in the real battle of Clontarf and keynote peace and reconciliation event marking both the 1000th anniversary of the Battle of Clontarf (1014) and the 100th anniversary of the outbreak of WW1 (1914).
+A wide ranging program to suit everyone from monthly historical lectures, competitions with local schools, a Historical Exhibition, major Bridge Tournament, Millennium Art Exhibition, Golf competition (Visit Golf Store Ireland for all your golf equipment needs such as Fairway Woods, Golf Trolleys, Golf Bags, Golf Polo Shirts and more).
+Ecumenical service, Barbarians taking on Clontarf in the real battle of Clontarf and keynote peace and reconciliation event marking both the 1000th anniversary of the Battle of Clontarf (1014) and the 100th anniversary of the outbreak of WW1 (1914).